What Is a Heart Attack?

 Your doctor may order tests including:

-- EKG.
-An EKG (also known as an electrocardiogram or ECG) can tell how much your heart muscle has been damaged and where.
+EKG: Also known as an electrocardiogram or ECG, this is a simple test that records the electrical activity of the heart.
+It can tell how much your heart muscle has been damaged and where.
 It can also monitor your heart rate and rhythm.

-- Blood tests.
+Blood tests: Several blood tests, often done every 4 to 8 hours, can help diagnose a heart attack and spot any ongoing heart damage.
 Different levels of cardiac enzymes in your blood can indicate heart muscle damage.
 These enzymes are usually inside the cells of your heart.
 When those cells are injured, their contents -- including the enzymes -- spill into your bloodstream.
 By measuring the levels of these enzymes, your doctor can find out the size of the heart attack and when it started.
 Tests can also measure troponin levels.
 Troponins are proteins inside heart cells that are released when the cells are damaged by the lack of blood supply to your heart.

 Heart Attack Treatment